 If you’re still stuck in bed, here’s another tip to make your wakeup easier: Carefully ease up and out of bed.
-You might make the mistake of rolling right onto the floor feet-first, but you deserve a few seconds to gather yourself before making a go at today.
+You might make the mistake of rolling right onto the floor feet-first, but you deserve a few seconds to gather yourself.
+This will improve your morning energy level.

 Tomorrow, roll onto your side and push yourself up into a seated position, taking the pressure off your body and giving yourself a few seconds to breathe.
 Then, firmly plant both feet on the floor, stand up and go.

-You might think your mornings are too jam-packed to stray from your shower-clothes-breakfast-commute routine, but a simple activity to jog your brain post-sleep will reap myriad rewards by the time you’re really engaging your brain.
+You might think your morning routine is too jam-packed to stray from your shower-clothes-breakfast-commute routine, but a simple activity to jog your brain post-sleep will reap myriad rewards by the time you’re really engaging your brain.

 10. Put Your Phone Down

-This goes hand-in-hand with a bit of morning creative time: Don’t look at your phone as soon as you wake up, and don’t spend all morning craning over it to check emails, social media, etc.
+This goes hand-in-hand with a bit of morning routine: Don’t look at your phone as soon as you wake up, and don’t spend all morning craning over it to check emails, social media, etc.

 Instead, focus on what you have to get done in the morning and other little ways to entertain yourself while doing so.
 You just might find yourself moving a bit more quickly and excitedly instead of sighing at all of the banal updates on your Facebook feed.